Go make this Easy Chicken Cordon Bleu for dinner tonight! I’m not even kidding. It’s completely delicious, and the sauce is to die for!

 - 2 tablespoons unsalted butter, melted

-- 2 boneless, skinless chicken breasts, cut in half horizontally to make two thin chicken breasts
+- 2 large boneless, skinless chicken breasts or 4 thin-cut chicken breasts

 - 8 slices deli honey ham